juarezjuniorgithub/langchain4j-agent-rag-orcl/README.md

 ---

-# The LangChain4J Agentic AI API — Creating RAG Agents with Oracle AI Vector Search, OracleEmbeddingStore, and the Oracle Database 23ai
+# The LangChain4J Agentic AI API — Creating RAG Agents with Oracle AI Vector Search, OracleEmbeddingStore, and the Oracle AI Database 26ai

 ### Introduction

-In this post, we’ll explore how to build an Agentic RAG (Retrieval-Augmented Generation) application with LangChain4j that uses the [Oracle Database 23ai](https://www.oracle.com) as a vector store.
+In this post, we’ll explore how to build an Agentic RAG (Retrieval-Augmented Generation) application with LangChain4j that uses the [Oracle AI Database 26ai]([https://www.oracle.com](https://www.oracle.com/database/free/)) as a vector store.

-Our LangChain4J RAG agent will act as a technical support agent that provides descriptions for [Oracle Database Error Messages (ORA Index)](https://docs.oracle.com) by searching a simple knowledge base stored in the Oracle Database 23ai as vector embeddings.
+Our LangChain4J RAG agent will act as a technical support agent that provides descriptions for [Oracle Database Error Messages (ORA Index)](https://docs.oracle.com) by searching a simple knowledge base stored in the Oracle AI Database 26ai as vector embeddings.

 In a nutshell, our technical support agentic scenario will present:

 - How to use the `dev.langchain4j.agentic.AgenticServices` class to create agents with LangChain4J and its Agents and Agentic AI API.
 - How to use the `@Tool` annotation (`dev.langchain4j.agent.tool.Tool`) to expose database search functionality as a callable agent function.
-- Use the **OracleEmbeddingStore** and the Oracle Database 23ai to store vector embeddings, and then retrieve them using a content retriever, as I already demonstrated in a previous blog post, but using a slightly different strategy as I split the ingestion and retrieval operations between the `OracleRagAgent.java` class (the RAG agent class) and the `OracleDatabaseTool.java` class (the tool class).
+- Use the **OracleEmbeddingStore** and the Oracle AI Database 26ai to store vector embeddings, and then retrieve them using a content retriever, as I already demonstrated in a previous blog post, but using a slightly different strategy as I split the ingestion and retrieval operations between the `OracleRagAgent.java` class (the RAG agent class) and the `OracleDatabaseTool.java` class (the tool class).
 - Also note that in comparison with the sample code I created such a previous blog post, another difference is that now I’m using the `AgenticServices` class instead of the AgenticServices one, so once again, note that I’m using the Agents and Agentic AI API.

 Given that, primarily the components used in this blog post belong to the [langchain4j-agentic](https://mvnrepository.com/artifact/dev.langchain4j/langchain4j-agentic) module available in LangChain4J, so they relate to its Agents and Agentic AI API — some examples are the `AgenticServices` class (`dev.langchain4j.agentic.AgenticServices`) and the `@Tool` annotation (`dev.langchain4j.agent.tool.Tool`).

 Interesting to mention, I did not find a public/published Javadoc for the `langchain4j-agentic` module used in this blog post, so many references were left in italic to highlight that.
 Otherwise, I’d have included the links to allow you to easily check the documentation as you read my blog post, as I always do in all my blog posts.

-Besides, it can be the case that breaking changes may happen, if so (remember this is about open-source software).
+Besides, it can be the case that breaking changes may happen, if so, (remember this is about open-source software).
 I did my best to create a simple scenario that will allow you to kick the tyres and explore the Agents and Agentic AI API and the `langchain4j-agentic` module, combined with our Oracle embedding store module (`OracleEmbeddingStore`) to create a simple Agentic RAG scenario.

 Anyway, I may update this blog post with the Javadoc link and address any other breaking changes in the near future.